flass/agrogenom/pipeline/README.md

 For this, we will rely on a step-wise procedure for the gradual reconciliation of gene trees based on a series of criteria based on (supported) topological conflict with the species tree and species distribution in clades:

-Let's assume we start with a rooted gene tree.
+Let's assume we start with a rooted gene tree. (if not, one can use [TPMS] to root it with species tree-aware criteria, cf. [subsection I.1](https://github.com/flass/agrogenom/tree/master/pipeline#1-root-gene-trees))

 ![fig0]